cryostatio/cryostatio.github.io/docs/_subsections/configuring-the-operator.md

 Multiple templates can be specified in the `eventTemplates` array.
 Each `configMapName` must refer to the name of a **Config Map** in the same namespace as **Cryostat**.
 The corresponding `filename` must be a key within that **Config Map** containing the template file.

 ### Trusted TLS Certificates
 By default, **Cryostat** uses TLS when connecting to the user's applications over JMX.
 In order to verify the identity of the applications **Cryostat** connects to, it should be configured to trust the TLS certificates presented by those applications.
-One way to do that is to specify certificates that **Cryostat** should trust in the `spec.trustedCertSecrets` property.
+Certificates can be provided through the `spec.trustedCertSecrets` property, and each entry may reference either a **Secret** or a **ConfigMap** in the same namespace as the `Cryostat` object.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta2
 kind: Cryostat